 Anyone who suspects, on reasonable grounds, that a child or young person is at risk of harm from abuse or neglect should report it to the Child Protection Helpline on 132 111, 24 hours a day, 7 days a week.

 Mandatory reporters are required by law to report suspected child abuse and neglect to government authorities.
 Learn more about mandatory reporters and mandatory reporting at Communities and Justice.

-National Office for Child Safety - Complaint Handling Guide.
+The National Office for Child Safety publishes a Complaint Handling Guide.
 Upholding the rights of children and young people.

 Organisations are encouraged to share messages about how they are implementing the Child Safe Standards.

 See the Office of the Children’s Guardian Child Safe Standards media kit for child safe posters, social media resources, graphics, sample messages and emails.

 Play by the Rules:

 - Office of the Children’s Guardian: